bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns every element that exists in any of the two lists once, after applying the provided function to each element of both.
+### Returns every element that exists in any of the two lists once, after applying the provided function to each element of both

 -   Create a `set` by applying `fn` to each element in `a`.
 -   Use a list comprehension in combination with `fn` on `b` to only keep values not contained in the previously created set, `_a`.
 -   Finally, create a `set` from the previous result and `a` and transform it into a `list`

 ```py
 def union_by(a, b, fn):